MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-power-platform.md

 This topic describes how to use the Inventory Visibility app.

 Inventory Visibility provides a model-driven app for visualization.
-The app contains three pages: **Configurations**, **APIs**, and **On-hand list**.
+The app contains three pages: **Configuration**, **Operational visibility**, and **Inventory summary**.
 It has the following features:

 - It provides a user interface (UI) for on-hand configuration and soft reservation configuration.
 - It supports real-time on-hand inventory queries on various dimension combinations.
 - It provides a UI for posting reservation requests.
-- It provides a customized view of the on-hand list for products together with all dimensions
+- It provides a customized view of the inventory on-hand for products together with all dimensions

 ## Prerequisites

 Before you begin, install and set up the Inventory Visibility Add-in as described in [Set up Inventory Visibility](inventory-visibility-setup.md).

-## <a name="configuration"></a>Configurations
+## <a name="configuration"></a>Configuration

-The **Configurations** page helps you set up the on-hand configuration and soft reservation configuration.
+The **Configuration** page helps you set up the on-hand configuration and soft reservation configuration.
 After the add-in is installed, the default configuration includes the value from Microsoft Dynamics 365 Supply Chain Management (the `fno` data source).
 You can review the default setting.
 Additionally, based on your business requirements and the inventory posting requirements of your external system, you can modify the configuration in [Dataverse](/powerapps/maker/common-data-service/data-platform-intro) to standardize the way that inventory changes can be posted, organized, and queried across the multiple systems.

 ### Define data sources